khalilacherchour-bit/dont-kill-my-app/_vendors-content/huawei/user.md

 <div class="img-block">
   <figure>
     <img src="/assets/img/huawei/ss_huawei_app_launch_1.png">
     <figcaption>1. *Phone settings > Battery > App launch*.
-This feature may or may not be available for all devices or labeled differently.</figcaption>
+This feature may or may not be available for all eytdevices or labeled differently.</figcaption>
   </figure>

   <figure>